May 22

 Phish’s “A Live One” - Being my favorite live band, it’s only fitting that I would choose Phish’s certified platinum double disc live produced record.
 Each track was recorded on their 1994 tour at a different venue, but is seamlessly stitched together to mimic their classic two set plus encore live format.
 One of the best tracks is titled “Montana” and is actually a few minute excerpt of a jam from a show in Bozeman, Montana (hence the title) that flawlessly sets the stage for an epic “You Enjoy Myself.”

 Calia: Bon Iver’s self titled sophomore album - This album is a beauty.
 Everything about it is gorgeous.
-Lyrics, tunes, melodies, and the e m option.
-I think if I had this album with me while i was stranded on a desert island I’d still be able to see all of life’s beauties.
+Lyrics, tunes, melodies, and the emotion.
+I think if I had this album with me while I was stranded on a desert island I’d still be able to see all of life’s beauties.

 Phoenix’s Wolfgang Amadeus Phoenix - Something to dance to.